Millie Small: International success

 In early 1965, she featured in a Ready, Steady, Go! special, Millie in Jamaica, and soon afterwards she embarked on a world tour, with concerts in New Zealand, Australia, Hong Kong, Singapore, Japan, the US, Brazil and Argentina.
 On 6 March 1965, Small appeared on the Australian television programme Bandstand.
 This was as part of a concert at the Sidney Myer Music Bowl in Kings Domain, Melbourne, part of the Moomba Festival.
 She performed "My Boy Lollipop", "What Am I Living For", and "See You Later, Alligator".

 She recorded several duets with Jackie Edwards in 1965, as well as solo material, but sales were disappointing.
 She also released her second LP record, Millie Sings Fats Domino, but it failed to reach the charts.
 Her eighth single in Britain, a version of Wynonie Harris' "Bloodshot Eyes", was her last UK chart success, reaching number 48 in late 1965, but she continued to tour successfully in Australia and Africa.
 After returning to Britain she made further recordings with Jackie Edwards, including the album Pledging My Love, and also appeared on the compilation album Ska at the Jamaica Playboy Club, singing on one track with the then-unknown Jimmy Cliff.
 However, her popularity in Britain appeared to dwindle as she spent more time touring abroad.
 In 1968, after two albums of The Best of Jackie & Millie, her recording contracts with Island and Fontana ended.

 The emergence of reggae in the United Kingdom in 1969 prompted a return to recording for Small, with the single "My Love and I", on which she was backed by the band Symarip.
 She then recorded for the Trojan label, her first single combining a version of Nick Drake's "Mayfair" with her own song, the politically-inspired and defiant "Enoch Power", which faced a radio ban but re-established her profile among the British Caribbean community.
 However, after a short period with President Records, she ended her recording career soon afterwards.

 Small continued to tour and perform in Jamaica, but in 1971 decided to move to Singapore to live.
 She returned to Britain in 1973, to coincide with the release of another compilation album, Lollipop Reggae.
-Thereafter, she largely stayed out of the public eye, even when "My Boy Lollipop" was reissued and re-charted in the UK in 1987 at no. 46 to celebrate Island Records' 25th anniversary.
+Thereafter, she largely stayed out of the public eye, even when "My Boy Lollipop" was reissued and re-charted in the UK in 1987 at number 46 to celebrate Island Records' 25th anniversary.